cogniteam/cognitao_ros2/README.md

 ### StateRosproxy
 The StateProxy is a State.
-When creating a new StateRosProxy, The user gives it a name that expresses the state action.
+When creating a new StateRosProxy, the user chooses a name which expresses the state's action.

 ```
 auto s1 = new StateRosProxy("DriveForward_With_Timer");
 ```
-For example, the state above action's is to drive forward for a while.
+For example, the state's above action is to drive forward for a while.
-Each StateProxy has his own action type that starts when the state starts.
+Each StateProxy has its own action type that starts when the state starts (by asking the  server to achieve some goal and wait until it's accepted).

-(It ask the  server to achieve some goal and wait until it's accepted).
+Note that the StateRosproxy inherits from a state(not StateThread) so cancelling the task not really stop it's until it done.

-Note that the StateRosproxy inherit from state(not StateThread) so cancelling the task not really stop it until it done.
+Beyond that, the StateRosProxy has the same functionality as State has.

-Beyont that, the StateRosProxy has the same functionality as State has.
+### StateThreadRosProxy

 ## Contributing